nixworks/public/news/2017/08/25/index.md

 ##### Political appointments by Donald Trump
 ### [Deputy Assistant to the President Sebastian Gorka resigns expressing unhappiness with the direction of the Trump administration's foreign policy. ](/news/2017/08/25/deputy-assistant-to-the-president-sebastian-gorka-resigns-expressing-unhappiness-with-the-direction-of-the-trump-administrationas-foreign.md)
-_Context: Sebastian Gorka, Political appointments by Donald Trump_
+_Context: Political appointments by Donald Trump, Sebastian Gorka_

 ##### Sexual orientation and gender identity in the United States military
 ### [President Donald Trump issues a presidential memorandum that stops funding of sex reassignment procedures for military personnel, and that denies entry of transgender individuals into the military.
 President Trump announced this policy change via twitter in late July.
 Two LGBT rights organizations filed a federal lawsuit two weeks ago arguing this policy change is unconstitutional because it denies transgender service members equal protection and due process. ](/news/2017/08/25/president-donald-trump-issues-a-presidential-memorandum-that-stops-funding-of-sex-reassignment-procedures-for-military-personnel-and-that-d.md)